Aronnax9000/Vega816/README.md

 The Vega816 is a modular architecture for implementing symmetrical multiprocessing (SMP) with the Western Design Center W65C816 Microprocessor (aka 65816).
 The project takes as its starting point the 65816 breakout board designed by Adrien Kohlbecker, documented at [the project's GitHub page](https://github.com/adrienkohlbecker/BB816) as well as [Adrien's YouTube series](https://www.youtube.com/playlist?list=PLdGm_pyUmoII9D16mzw-XsJjHKi3f1kqT).

-The system also includes a programmable interrupt controller (PIC), which can be configured at runtime to direct IRQ interrupts from any device to one or the other connected CPU, at any of 8 different levels of priority (0-7, lower number is higher priority).
+The system includes a programmable interrupt controller (PIC), which can be configured at runtime to direct IRQ interrupts from any device to one or the other connected CPU, at any of 8 different levels of priority (0-7, lower number is higher priority).
 If multiple interrupts are asserted at once, the interrupt with lowest priority wins.

 When the target CPU fetches the interrupt vector, the system adds an offset to the low byte of the fetch equal to twice the priority number (since an interrupt vector is two bytes in length).

 I/O address decoding is provided on 8-byte boundaries.
 Devices may span up to eight such 8-byte address ranges, for a maximum device address width of 64 bytes.